-Create Erase Repeat is an ongoing Charleston Artist Festival video series presented by Charleston Arts Festival and Charleston City Paper.
-The video series follows a whiteboard to different locales and invites Charleston-based artists to create their own original art before erasing it for the next artist.
+Create Erase Repeat is an ongoing Charleston Artist Festival video series that follows a whiteboard to different locales and invites Charleston-based artists to create their own original art before erasing it for the next artist.
 Each artist speaks about their personal influences and how Charleston has affected them as an artist.
 A room at the Charleston Arts Festival Finale will be dedicated to Create Erase Repeat and will showcase large-scale prints of each artist's final work.
 A reel of all of the creations' mini documentaries will be shown, as well as behind the scenes highlights from each session.

 Paul Cristina was born in the metropolitan area of Cleveland, OH. in August of 1983.
 As a self-taught artist, he has continued to develop his creative sensibilities through the study of books, film, music, people and photographic images.
 These sources of education continue to inform his work through the experimentation of various style and media.
 His work has been primarily exhibited throughout the southeastern United States and is in private collections in New York and South Carolina.
 In 2015, Cristina was the recipient of the First Place prize for Fine Art and Drawing in the North Charleston Arts Festival Juried Exhibition.
 He currently resides and develops work in Charleston, South Carolina